jnunyez/synchronization/README.md

 In summary, the stsconfig CR instance triggers the creation of the following pods via the silicom controller pod:

 - `gpsd pod` that reads and distributes the timing information gathered from the GPS receiver.
+It embeds also a container that aligns the Silicom HW clock to the external timing information gatehred from the GPS.
-- `tsync pod` with that is in charge of aligning the HW clock of the card to the timing information received from `gpsd` container and distribute this information to other pods (e.g., a DU in the same node) or to other nodes lower in the synchronization hierarchy
+- `tsync pod` in charge of aligning the HW clock of the Silicom card to the timing information received from `gpsd` container and distribute this information to other pods (e.g., a DU in the same node) or to other nodes lower in the synchronization hierarchy
-- `phc2sys pod` pod provisioned by the silicom that aligns the system clock to the HW clock.
+- `phc2sys pod` that aligns the system clock to the Silicom HW clock.

 <!--
 mode: Telecom PTP profiles as defined by the ITU-T. T-GM.8275.1 PTP profile corresponds to the profile for the RAN fronthaul network.